easttennesseecc-star/Q-Top-Dog-IDE/AI_SAFETY_AND_VERIFICATION_MOAT.md

 GitHub's entire narrative is: "Trust us.
 Our AI is right."

-Q-IDE's narrative is: "Don't trust anyone.
+Top Dog's narrative is: "Don't trust anyone.
 We'll verify it for you."

 **Trust is earned through verification, not promises.**

-And Q-IDE is the only IDE that verifies.
+And Top Dog is the only IDE that verifies.

 ---